 The 8053 Bill introduces a new mechanism aimed at simplifying corporate reorganisation.
 Moving forward, it will be possible to execute side-stream mergers within the context of a merger by absorption without the requirement of issuing shares.
 Under this legislation, companies directly or indirectly owned by the same entity or shareholders in identical proportions will be eligible for such side-stream mergers.
 This provision applies to both domestic and cross-border transactions.

-As mentioned earlier, the 8053 Bill will strengthen the rights of shareholders in three categories of cross-border transactions by introducing an exit right for shareholders.
+As mentioned earlier, the 8053 Bill will strengthen the rights of shareholders in the three categories of cross-border transactions aimed by the special regime by introducing an exit right for shareholders.
 Shareholders involved in transactions within the scope of the general regime will not be granted such an exit right.
 The opportunity to withdraw will apply to shareholders who voted against the approval of an international transaction.
 They will be permitted to sell all of their voting shares in exchange for a cash payment to be made within two months of the transaction’s effective date.
 A partial exit is not possible.
 Non-voting shares and beneficiary shares (parts bénéficiaires) will not have access to the exit right.
 Similarly, the exit right will not apply to shares that have been transferred between the date of publication of the cross-border transaction proposal and the date of the cross-border transaction’s general meeting.

 The 8053 Bill will also introduce a new control of legality.
 The completion of the cross-border transaction will require the prior issuance by the notary of a certificate.
 This certificate will only be granted if the notary determines that all conditions, formalities, and procedures related to the cross-border transaction have been fulfilled, and that the transaction is not manifestly intended for abusive, fraudulent, or criminal purposes.However, there are practical concerns regarding the notary’s ability to assess the potentially abusive, fraudulent, or criminal nature of the transaction.
 This task may exceed the current scope of the notary’s authority, posing challenges in its implementation.